Implicit Regularization Makes Overparameterized Asymmetric Matrix Sensing Robust to Perturbations

 For the case of asymmetric matrix factorization, the main added difficulty over the symmetric case is handling the "imbalance" $\norm{U\T U-V\T V}$.
-In the case of gradient flow, the imbalance is constant (and hence stays small for small initializations). \cite{du_asymmetric} gives an elegant proof that asymmetric matrix factorization is solvable by vanilla gradient descent. \cite{sharper_asymmetric} gives a sharper result in the same setting.
+In the case of gradient flow, \citet[Theorem 2.2]{balanced} shows that the imbalance is constant, and hence stays small for small initializations. \citet{du_asymmetric} gives an elegant proof that asymmetric matrix factorization is solvable by vanilla gradient descent. \citet{sharper_asymmetric} gives a sharper result in the same setting.

-In a way, asymmetric matrix sensing encompasses all the other settings considered.
-Informally, symmetric PSD matrix sensing can be seen as sharing the weights between the two layers (in the notation of \Cref{s:problem}, $U = V$).
-We recover gradient descent with perfect information, if we let the RIP constraint (Restricted Isometry Property, see \Cref{def:rip}) have constant $0$.
-Finally, gradient flow is recovered as the limit of gradient descent with a vanishing learning rate.
-Therefore, we focus our work on the most general setting of asymmetric matrix sensing with RIP measurement.

-The recent work \cite{rip_asymmetric} also considered the problem of asymmetric matrix sensing with RIP measurements, under the additional assumption of a very small initialization (exponentially small in $\kappa$).
-Our work also applies to settings with only moderately small initializations, complementing their results.
-Our proofs through the reduction to perturbed gradient flow, are also quite different from their more direct approach.
-See \Cref{s:comparison} for a more detailed comparison between our work and \cite{rip_asymmetric}.
+The recent work of \citet{rip_asymmetric} considers the problem of asymmetric matrix sensing with RIP measurements, a setting similar to ours.
+They follow \citet{rip_small_init}, and assume an extremely small initialization.
+Our work complements their results by allowing moderately small initializations, perturbations, and also considering stochastic gradient descent.
+See the more detailed comparison in \Cref{s:rip_result}.

-The novelty in our proof comes from the reduction to perturbed gradient flow (\Cref{s:reduction}), which significantly simplifies our proofs.
-We believe the technique is general enough that it can be a useful tool in other settings as well.
+The main idea in our proofs is the reduction to perturbed gradient flow (see \Cref{s:pert_flow}).